Sometimes the burden of life, and of our own heavy emotions makes us want to push people away.

 I could finally see the difference.
 I was actually pushing him away, but I didn’t even realise it.

-This is why I often teach the art of high value vulnerability.
+This is why I now teach women the art of high value vulnerability.

 What I was displaying in that moment was not high value vulnerability.
 It was emotional, but it was expressed in a hostile way.